Harold Cohen - British, born 1928

-Harold Cohen has also exhibited in a number of science centers, including the Ontario Science Center, Pittsburgh's Buhl Center, the Science Museum in Boston and the California Museum of Science and Technology.
+Harold Cohen has also exhibited in a number of science centres, including the Ontario Science Center, Pittsburgh's Buhl Center, the Science Museum in Boston and the California Museum of Science and Technology.

-Harold Cohen's work has extended AARON's capabilities from drawing to painting; the first of his painting machines was used in an exhibition at the Computer Museum in Boston in 1995.
+Harold Cohen's work has extended AARON's capabilities from drawing to painting; the first of his painting machines were used in an exhibition at the Computer Museum in Boston in 1995.

 Harold Cohen's work has attracted increasing media attention.
 AARON has been featured on a number of TV programs including Beyond 2000, Scientific American Frontiers, a program on programming for the BBC's Open University Series and It'll Never Work, a BBC program for children.

 City of Birmingham Art Museum Contemporary Art Society, London Glasgow City Art Gallery

 Leicestershire Education Committee Los Angeles County Museum, California, USA

 National Gallery of Northern Ireland National Gallery of Wales, Cardiff National Gallery of Western Australia